Ports on the Mac and Modem

 Info Box - The Ranges

-Domestic connection devices have to be in particular IP groups.
-There are three groups.
+LAN (Local Area Network) connection devices have to be in particular IP groups.
+They are listed as Private IP addresses.
+There are three groups:-

 This is the most commonly used group.
 The "x"s can mean any number between 1 and 255